 Now you have known the best pair for the previously mentioned jhalmuri; this aloor chop will do its work best in complementing the food’s taste.
 It would be even better with some drizzling sauce, a side salad, and a cup of hot tea.

 Let’s talk more about how Bangladeshi people enjoy their authentic food.
-Typically, these potato chops / aloor chops are served in the fast breaking meal of Ramadan since its tastes are relatively easy to eat.
+Typically, these potato chops / aloor chops are served in the fast breaking meal of Ramadan since their taste is crowd pleasing.

 You can still find aloor chops on the street and people sell them as a snack; that is also why it appears in this category.